EDUCBA

 Introduction to Python Tkinter Canvas

-Python Tkinter is a standard package in which canvas is a class that helps someone create different shapes with the help of a lot of functions available in it.
-Here, shapes can be from simple widgets, a text box, to any complex layouts.
+Python Tkinter is a standard package in which canvas is a class that helps someone create different shapes with the help of many functions available.
+Here, shapes can be from simple widgets and text boxes to complex layouts.
 Tkinter helps in the easy and powerful building of GUI applications.
-The flexible attributes like coordinates, colors, width, etc., help create any item very easily.
+The flexible attributes like coordinates, colors, width, etc., help create any item easily.

 Syntax: